 Have your students complete a scavenger hunt from home and share virtually!
 For example, they would find and count a hundred items at home, like rocks, pennies, paper clips, pebbles.
 Get them counting AND celebrating 100 days!

 3. Complete the 100 Seconds Challenge

 So much can happen in 100 seconds!
 Get your virtual students up and moving with this 100 Seconds Challenge!
-To complete, students work to complete as much as they can on a task for 100 seconds!
-Keep it fun with things like hopping on one foot or how many words can they read/write!
+To complete, students work to complete as much of a task as they can for 100 seconds!
+Keep it fun with things like hopping on one foot or how many words they can read/write!

 Sprinkle the challenge throughout the day, or complete it all in one sitting.
 Your choice!

 This page is done for you and includes space for students to write predictions and an embedded video to a 100-second timer! (#nostressplanning)

 4. 100 Words